Joshua Huddy: Military career

-The outbreak of the American Revolution saw Huddy align himself with the Patriot cause.
+Huddy aligned with the Patriots during the American Revolutionary War.
 On September 4, 1777, he was appointed as a captain in the Monmouth Militia by the New Jersey State Legislature.
-Huddy was a popular and aggressive captain, engaging in the raids and executions that characterized the intense violence within Monmouth County.
-In October 1777, Huddy allegedly took part in the execution of Loyalist Stephen Edwards, who was dragged from his home in Shrewsbury before being hanged from an oak tree.
+He was a popular and aggressive captain, engaging in the raids that characterized the fighting within Monmouth County.
+In October 1777, he allegedly took part in the execution of Loyalist Stephen Edwards, who was dragged from his home in Shrewsbury, New Jersey before being hanged from an oak tree.

-Huddy's involvement in the Philadelphia campaign is unclear, though it's widely believed he and his men took part in the Battles of both Germantown (1777) and Monmouth (1778).
-Huddy and the Monmouth militia also harassed the British as they marched from Freehold to Sandy Hook, where the British Army was planning to travel from New Jersey back to British-occupied New York City.
+Huddy's involvement in the Philadelphia campaign is unclear, though it's widely believed that he and his men took part in the Battles of Germantown (1777) and Monmouth (1778).
+Huddy and the Monmouth militia also harassed the British as they marched from Freehold to Sandy Hook, where the British Army was planning to travel from New Jersey back to British-occupied New York.

-In August 1780, the Continental Congress issued Huddy a commission to operate a gunboat, The Black Snake, as well as a letter of marque to operate as a privateer.
-Colonel Tye, a former slave, led a Loyalist night raid of Colts Neck one month later, capturing Huddy in his house.
-Huddy and his mistress Lucretia Edmonds held off the attackers in a two-hour-long gun battle, but after the Loyalists set fire to his house, Huddy surrendered on the condition they would extinguish the blaze.
-Colonel Tye took the captive Huddy to Rumson, New Jersey, and put him on a boat bound for New York City.
+In August 1780, the Continental Congress issued Huddy a commission to operate the gunboat The Black Snake, as well as a letter of marque to operate as a privateer.
+Colonel Tye leading a small group of African Americans and Queen's Rangers on a night raid of Colts Neck one month later, capturing Huddy in his house.
+Huddy and his mistress Lucretia Edmonds held off the attackers in a two-hour-long gun battle, but the Loyalists set fire to his house and Huddy surrendered on the condition that they would extinguish the blaze.
+Colonel Tye took Huddy to Rumson, New Jersey and put him on a boat bound for New York City.
 Patriots on the other side of the Shrewsbury River opened fire on the boat, causing it to capsize.
-Despite being hit in the thigh by a bullet, Huddy escaped and swam to shore.
+6 loyalists were killed and Colonel Tye was wounded (which caused his death).
+Huddy was hit in the thigh by a bullet, but he escaped and swam to shore.